4.2.7 pde.grids.spherical module

 get_image_data(data, *, performance_goal='speed', fill_value=0, masked=True)[source]

-return a 2d-image of the data
+Return a 2d-image of the data.

 Parameters: